 Survey Suggest Kansas Pheasant Nesting Numbers Stable

-PRATT – Following the outstanding 2010-2011 kansas pheasant hunting season, spring surveys revealed good pheasant populations going into the 2011 nesting season.
+PRATT – Following the outstanding 2010-2011 pheasant hunting season, spring surveys revealed good Kansas pheasant nesting populations going into the 2011 nesting season.
 From April 25-May 15, the Kansas Department of Wildlife, Parks and Tourism (KDWPT) conducted its annual spring survey of pheasants.
 As the mating season approaches, roosters increase crowing, and KDWP staff drive established routes to listen for the birds.
 Pheasant routes are set up along 20-mile transects, with at least 2 miles between each of 11 stops.
 At stops, observers listen for two minutes and count all the audible two-note crows heard from male pheasants.
 The average number of crows per stop across each management region is calculated and used to assess how population numbers have changed from previous years.

 Observers start listening at the first stop along each route beginning 45 minutes before sunrise and progressing along the route until all 11 stops have been surveyed.
 Noise interference is taken into consideration, and data is censored if the observer feels noise is inhibiting their ability to count crows.
 Data from this survey, combined with the summer brood count survey in August and a rural mail carrier survey, helps determine the outlook for the fall pheasant hunting season.